 “CASH: Music, Legacy, & Redemption” a musical/lecture describes the Folsom50 project through acoustic excerpts of Cash songs, punctuated with the story of bringing a concert and art to adults in custody.
 The Folsom50 shows were designed to broadcast the experience of folks inside in order to educate people about the needs of adults in custody.
 After touring the prisons statewide, the band members have experienced the power of making a positive connection.
 The lecture is designed to cultivate an audience of students, artists, and citizens willing to advocate for adults in custody.
 We believe in the seeds that are sown when people are brought into a space filled with art, music, and ideas.

 JOHNNY CASH: MUSIC, LEGACY, & REDEMPTION

-FOLSOM50 Co-producer, Tracy Schlapp has writing an essays that will unfold during the year of rehearsals and performances with the band Luther’s Boots.
+Folsom50 Co-producer, Tracy Schlapp wrote an essay that unfolds during a year of rehearsals and performances with the band Luther’s Boots.

 “Part 1: Music” was distributed in artist books and used as show programs in prison.
 The essay looks closely at the prison concerts and the music and contextualizes it through Cash's biography, his own writing, and the songs themselves.

 The Oregon Arts Commission provided a generous grant to publish a limited-edition Scoutbook to help document the project.

 People who know Nashville's Ryman Auditorium (the mother church and home of the Grand Ole Opry) know Hatch Show Print.
 For over 100 years, this letterpress shop has been using movable type and hand-carved images to sell tickets to events — think rock stars to wrestlers, musicians, and magicians.
 Cumbersome Multiples has created letterpress postcards, posters, and even show programs to further the legacy.
 Work is available for sale to help raise funds for the Oregon State Prison tour.